dustinboettcher/sublimetext/README.md

 <b>3) "Install" Files</b>

 Copy the Files from the repository in your personal folder.
 Go to Preferences > Browse Packages.
 Put the files in the "User" folder.

+<b>HINT</b>

+Install the Package "sFTP" a great way to modify documents on a web server.
+Don't forget to open the  View > SideBar.